 Family Memorabilia Idea #1: Wedding invitation framed with a collage of greeting card images.

 After we got married, I had so many greeting cards with beautiful images on them, so instead of getting rid of them, I decided to make a collage and then add our invitations to it.
-I used my mom's wedding veil (which was already ripped) from her wedding to frame the border to dress it up a bit.
-Then I got it professionally framed.
+I used my mom's wedding veil (which was already ripped) from the wedding to frame the border and dress it up a bit.
+Then, I got it professionally framed.
 We still have it today and love looking at it.

 Where did I place this custom wedding picture frame invitation?

 We displayed this picture frame in our bedroom, near our wedding portrait.
 Visit our HOW TO MAKE A FABULOUS PHOTO WALL COLLAGE for ideas on making a theme wall collage.

 Idea #2: Frame kid's artwork and display it in family rooms or kid's rooms.

 This piece of art was featured in a district art show.
 My son made it in kindergarten.
 This necklace had a mat already.
 So, I measured out the artwork and trimmed it to fit.

 Where did I display this framed artwork?

 I displayed this in the kids' playroom for many years, now my office near the craft table.
-The kids loved to see their favorite pieces shown.
+The kids loved seeing their favorite pieces displayed.

 Idea #3: Collect all your trinkets from different travels and place them in a curio cabinet.

 I found this curio cabinet at IKEA.
 It is pretty narrow (about 18 inches squared).
 It gave me enough room to store all my keepsakes.
 And when I filled it up, I cleared some out and added new ones.
 It was helpful to have all the little favorite things in one place so I could clean and organize them easily and quickly.